Back to Blog

 From Vendors to Partners: Refactoring for Scalability in Laravel

-Last month, a simple rename changed how we think about our entire ecosystem.
-What started as a quick terminology update — swapping 'vendor' for 'partner' across our Laravel 12 application — turned into a full architectural shift that clarified our domain, streamlined our routing, and set the stage for scalable growth.
+Last month, a simple rename changed how I think about my entire ecosystem.
+What started as a quick terminology update — swapping 'vendor' for 'partner' across my Laravel 12 application — turned into a full architectural shift that clarified my domain, streamlined my routing, and set the stage for scalable growth.
 It wasn’t just semantics; it was strategy.

-We run AustinsElite, a platform connecting event organizers with service providers — think caterers, photographers, DJs.
-Originally, we called them 'vendors' in the codebase.
+I run AustinsElite, a platform connecting event organizers with service providers — think caterers, photographers, DJs.
+Originally, I called them 'vendors' in the codebase.
 That made sense at first.
-But as we added features like partner dashboards, onboarding flows, and performance analytics, the term started to feel transactional, limiting.
-These aren’t just vendors — they’re partners in our network.
-So we decided to make the language in the code match the reality of the business.
+But as I added features like partner dashboards, onboarding flows, and performance analytics, the term started to feel transactional, limiting.
+These aren’t just vendors — they’re partners in my network.
+So I decided to make the language in the code match the reality of the business.

 Renaming Components, Realigning the System

 The refactor began with Livewire components.
-We had VendorDashboard, VendorList, and VendorProfile.
+I had VendorDashboard, VendorList, and VendorProfile.
 Simple enough to rename, right?
 But it rippled everywhere.

 First, file paths: